 We’ll establish exactly what you want from your electrical system beforehand and go through the possible options, such as sockets, switches, lighting etc. Careful planning allows for a smooth rewiring.

-Before work starts the local building control must be notified, we’ll arrange this and make sure your local authorities are informed and everything’s in order.
+Before work starts, the local building control must be notified of the new electrical installation.
+We’ll arrange this and make sure your local authorities are informed and everything’s in order.

 Old wirings removed along with old fuse boxes, sockets switches etc.

 The wiring will run inside walls and under floors.
 There are various ways to achieve this, which will depend on your property.
 We’ll go through this during the survey.